Robust Task Scheduling for Heterogeneous Robot Teams under Capability Uncertainty: Experiments and Results

 \subsection{Robotic Services during a Pandemic}

-In this section, we demonstrate how the \modelrisk{} framework can be applied to a real-world example and show the full task assignment and scheduling components of the framework.
-A different application than the capture-the-flag game in Sec. \ref{sec:capture_flag} also supports the claimed \highlightforreview{generalizability} of \modelrisk{}.
-The energy cost and probability of success will be used to evaluate the optimality of the plans generated by the framework.
+In this section, we demonstrate the generality and the task assignment and scheduling components of our framework by considering a more complex scenario inspired by the COVID-19 pandemic.
+We use our previous work in \cite{fu2020heterogeneous} as a baseline.
+The energy cost and probability of success will be used to evaluate the optimality of the generated plans.
 The optimality gap given limited time for the optimization will be used to evaluate the scalability of the framework.

-The COVID-19 pandemic has strongly affected society, industry, and daily lives around the world.
-On the other hand, it stimulated robotic applications in hospitals, public health, transportation, and manufacturing to reduce physical human interaction \cite{barfoot2020making}.
-Autonomous and teleoperated drones, vehicles, humanoids, and manufacturing robots are utilized to handle or assist disinfection and cleansing, patient diagnosis and treatment, medical triage, quarantine enforcement, delivery, and medical kit manufacturing \cite{barfoot2020making, malik2020repurposing, chamola2020comprehensive}.
-A pandemic response or post-pandemic recovery mission requires all of these robots to form teams, cooperate, and handle tasks together.
-In such a situation, it is important for the task assignment and scheduling framework to capture the agents' heterogeneity, quickly adapt to changes in the task setup, and consider the uncertainty due to the lack of information.
-Therefore, this section uses this pandemic robotic services coordination as an example and shows how our framework considers the heterogeneity and uncertainty in a practical problem.

-To the best of our knowledge, no existing framework focuses on the same HTP as this work (though there are models solving some components of this problem in the context of vehicle routing and task allocation).
-Therefore, we compare the current model to the one in our previous work \cite{fu2020heterogeneous}.